Ekiliot/fuisor2/PROJECT_OVERVIEW.md

 ## 🎉 **Conclusion**

-**Fuisor is a production-ready social media platform that surpasses Instagram API in many aspects!**
+**Sonet is a production-ready social media platform that surpasses Instagram API in many aspects!**

 ### **Key Advantages**:
 - 🚀 **More Features** than Instagram API